awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 + A minimum of 36 MB RAM on the Greengrass core for the connector to monitor running Docker containers\.
 The total memory requirement depends on the number of Docker containers that run on the core\.

-+ [Docker Engine](https://docs.docker.com/install/) v1\.9\.1 or later installed on the Greengrass core\.
++ [Docker Engine](https://docs.docker.com/install/) 1\.9\.1 or later installed on the Greengrass core\.
+Version 19\.0\.3 is the latest version that is verified to work with the connector\.

   The `docker` executable must be in the `/usr/bin` or `/usr/local/bin` directory\.
 **Important**
 We recommend that you install a credentials store to secure the local copies of your Docker credentials\.
-For more information, see [Security Notes](#docker-app-connector-security)\.
+For more information, see [Security notes](#docker-app-connector-security)\.

-  For information about installing Docker on Amazon Linux distributions, see [Docker Basics for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html) in the *Amazon Elastic Container Service Developer Guide*\.
+  For information about installing Docker on Amazon Linux distributions, see [Docker basics for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html) in the *Amazon Elastic Container Service Developer Guide*\.

 + [Docker Compose](https://docs.docker.com/compose/install/) installed on the Greengrass core\.
 The `docker-compose` executable must be in the `/usr/bin` or `/usr/local/bin` directory\.

-  We recommend that you use Docker Compose versions that are verified to work with the connector\.
+  The following Docker Compose versions are verified to work with the connector\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html)

 + A single Docker Compose file \(for example, `docker-compose.yml`\), stored in Amazon S3\.
 The format must be compatible with the version of Docker Compose installed on the core\.
 You should test the file before you use it on your core\.
 If you edit the file after you deploy the Greengrass group, you must redeploy the group to update your local copy on the core\.

 + A Linux user with permission to call the local Docker daemon and write to the directory that stores the local copy of your Compose file\.
-For more information, see [Setting Up the Docker User on the Core](#docker-app-connector-linux-user)\.
+For more information, see [Setting up the Docker user on the core](#docker-app-connector-linux-user)\.

-+ An IAM policy added to the Greengrass [group role](group-role.md) that allows the `s3:GetObject` action on the S3 bucket that contains your Compose file\.
-This permission is shown in the following example policy\.
++ The [Greengrass group role](group-role.md) configured to allow the `s3:GetObject` action on the S3 bucket that contains your Compose file\.
+This permission is shown in the following example IAM policy\.

   ```
   {